Weekdays 9:30am - 7pm.

 A Case Of Incidental Finding Of DCIS Found In A Young Gyno Patient Treated By Dr Ivan Puah

-“I saw a man in his early 30s with Grade III gynecomastia, who had been living with this condition for a couple of years.
-His primary concern was to remove the enlarged breast tissue and regain his confidence, as the condition took a toll on him emotionally and physically.
+Dr Puah saw a man in his early 30s with Grade III gynecomastia, who had been living with this condition for a couple of years.

 Gynecomastia surgery was performed using a combination of the MDC-Sculpt® Lipo technique to remove excess fat tissue and the 360°GTD® technique to excise the dense glandular tissue.

-My team and I immediately coordinated with the respective specialists to ensure he received further investigations and prompt follow-up care.
+Dr Puah and the medical team immediately coordinated with the respective specialists to ensure he received further investigations and prompt follow-up care.

 Second, it highlights the importance of meticulous surgical protocols and thorough diagnostics, even in seemingly straightforward procedures,” shares Dr Ivan Puah, medical director of Amaris B. Clinic, with over 20 years of liposuction and body sculpting surgical experience in Singapore.